Renée Baillargeon Ph.D.

 Dr. Baillargeon's research focuses on early causal reasoning in four core domains: physical reasoning, psychological reasoning, biological reasoning, and sociomoral reasoning.
-She assumes that each domain corresponds to an abstract computational system, constrained by core causal knowledge, which makes possible infants' reasoning and learning within the domain.
+She assumes that each domain is equipped with a skeletal explanatory framework that enables infants to reason and learn about events in the domain.
 In her research on physical reasoning, Dr. Baillargeon examines infants' ability to predict and interpret the outcomes of physical events.
-Primary questions include what expectations do infants possess at different ages about various physical events (e.g., occlusion, containment, support, and collision events), and what mechanisms are responsible for these developments.
+Primary questions include: What expectations do infants possess at different ages about various simple physical events (e.g., occlusion, containment, and support events), and how do they attain these expectations?
 In her research on psychological reasoning, Dr. Baillargeon has been exploring infants' ability to predict and interpret the actions of agents.
 Primary questions include: Under what conditions do infants take into account the goals, dispositions, perceptions, and beliefs of agents to predict their actions?
-Of particular interest here is whether infants can attribute to others misperceptions and false beliefs, and the implications of such attributions for theory and research on the development of infants' "theory of mind".
-Finally, in her research on biological reasoning, Dr. Baillargeon examines infants' ability to reason about the displacements and changes that biological bodies can undergo.
+Of particular interest here is whether infants can attribute false beliefs to others, and the implications of such attributions for theory and research on the development of children's "theory of mind".
+In her research on biological reasoning, Dr. Baillargeon examines whether infants merely view animals as self-propelled agents, or whether they already hold biological expectations about animals.
 Primary questions include: Do infants expect animals to have filled insides, and do they view these insides as critical for animals’ functioning?
 Finally, in her research on sociomoral reasoning, Dr. Baillargeon is exploring what principles guide infants’ expectations about how individuals should act toward others.
 In this work, she has been focusing on the principles of fairness, no-harm, ingroup love, and reciprocity.

 For more information, please visit: http://labs.psychology.illinois.edu/infantlab